Master of Arts in Guidance & Counselling

-Students have the option to choose full-time or part-time study mode.* The majority of subjects will be taught in the weekday evenings or weekends.
-Some of the subjects will be offered during summer term.
-Students enrolled in the full-time or part-time mode of study, if taking the intensive study path.
-May complete this programme in 1 year (3 semesters) or 2 years (6 semesters) respectively.
+Students have the option to choose full-time or part-time study mode.* The majority of subjects will be taught in weekday evenings or on weekends.
+Some of the subjects will be offered during the summer term.
+Students enrolled in the full-time or part-time mode of study, if taking the intensive study path, may complete this programme in 1 year (3 semesters) or 2 years (6 semesters) respectively.

 Integrating Theory and Practice

 During the course of study, students will be equipped with the knowledge to make integrative linkages between classroom learning and direct field practice.
 At the final phase of the programme, each of the students will choose to pursue either the Practice Option or the Research Option, aiming to advance students’ critical reflection on their current practice and the development of personalised approaches to professional practice.

-- Provides intensive training on establishing professional helping relationship with clients through offering individual and case counselling
+- Provides intensive training on establishing professional helping relationships with clients;

 - Provides learning opportunities to apply appropriate and effective intervention methods in working with individuals or families;

-- Recruits wide-ranged clientele including students and parents from primary and secondary schools, university students, couples, and working adults
+- Recruits a wide-ranged of clients including students and parents from primary and secondary schools, university students, couples, and working adults;

 - Provides “on-site, real-time” supervision during the 25-week practicum by our full-time teaching staff, counselling psychologists, clinical psychologists and experienced counsellors from different professional sectors.